CS-433/ml-project-2-pappardelle/README.md

 ## Machine Learning project 2

 ### Team
-This repository contains the code for the project1 of the Machine Learning Course.
+This repository contains the code for the project 2 of the Machine Learning course.
 The team is composed of

    - Ajkuna Seipi (ajkuna.seipi@epfl.ch)
    - Hongyi Shi (hongyi.shi@epfl.ch)